Guide

 What does banking in the cloud mean?

 Banking in the cloud refers to deploying and using cloud computing technology to manage banking operations, applications, and services.
-This paradigm shift involves moving critical banking infrastructure, data storage, processing capabilities, and services from traditional on-premise data centers to cloud environments provisioned by third-party service providers.
+This paradigm shift involves moving critical banking infrastructure, data storage, processing capabilities, and services from traditional on-premises data centers to cloud environments provisioned by third-party service providers.

 From a technical perspective, banking in the cloud leverages a variety of cloud computing models, such as infrastructure as a service (IaaS), platform as a service (PaaS), and software as a service (SaaS), to enhance agility, scalability, and innovation while reducing operational costs and complexity.